We earn commissions from links on this site.

 Discount: Save 50% on this secret page

-Bitdefender’s antivirus engine is famous for its outstanding protection, many security features, and multi-layer ransomware protection, while being light on system resources.
+Bitdefender is renowned for its exceptional protection capabilities, boasting numerous security features and effective multi-layer ransomware protection, all while maintaining a low impact on system resources.

 Anti-Malware

-This method offers excellent malware detection rates while having a low number of false positives.
-During our own tests, Bitdefender detected the latest malware types instantly.
+This approach led to excellent malware detection rates with minimal false positives.
+During our tests, Bitdefender promptly identified the latest malware types.

-Bitdefender’s firewall can block inbound and outbound connections on local networks and the internet.
-On top of that, Bitdefender detects and blocks port scans that hackers use to find open ports on your device.
+The firewall in Bitdefender can safeguard both inbound and outbound connections on local networks and the internet.
+It also effectively detects and blocks port scans used by hackers to identify open ports on devices.

 VPN